flyingmachine/brave-clojure-web/content/concurrency.md

 ---
-title: Concurrency & Parallelism
+title: State, Concurrency, and Parallelism
-link_title: Concurrency & Parallelism
+link_title: State, Concurrency, and Parallelism
 kind: documentation
 draft: true
 ---

-One of Clojure's big selling points is its support for concurrent programming.
-In this chapter, you'll learn the following:

-* Intro to concurrency & parallelism
-    * Definitions
-    * Why should you care?
-* Easy concurrent ops
-* What are the dangers?
-* The Clojure model of state
-* Tool 1: Statelessness
-* Tool 2: Atomic updates
-* Tool 3: STM
-* Tool 4: core.async

-## Who Cares?
+In this chapter you learn about what concurrency and parallelism are and why they matter.
+You'll learn about the challenges programmers face when writing parallel programs and about how Clojure's design helps to mitigate them.
+Finally, you'll learn a big boatload of tools and techniques to write parallel programs yourself, including: futures, promises, delays, atoms, refs, vars, pmap, and core.reducers.
+Also, there will be zombies.
+Onward!

+## Why Parallel Programming Matters

 Why should you bother with any of this?
 The reason is that parallel programming is essential for writing performant applications on modern hardware.
-In recent years CPU designers have focused more on enabling parallel execution than on increasing clock speed.
+In recent years CPU designers have focused more on enabling parallel execution by increasing the number of process in a machine than on increasing clock speed.
 This is mostly because increasing clock speed requires exponentially more power, making it impractical.
-You can google "cpu power wall", "cpu memory wall" and "instruction-level parallelism wall" to find out more.
 As those creepy Intel bunnies continue smooshing more and more cores together, it's up to you and me to squueze performance out of them.

-Performance can be measured as both **latency**, or the total amount of time it takes to complete a task, and **throughput**, or the number of tasks a program completes per second.
-Parallelism can improve both, as this diagram shows:

-TODO: diagram serial vs parallel execution of tasks

 ## Concurrency and Parallelism Defined